nationalparkservice/NPSdataverse/paper.md

 # Acknowledgements

 We acknowledge contributions from across the National Park Service, but in particular from the Inventory and Monitoring Division.
-Members of the NPS Long Term Data Management Governing Board provided critical guidance and insight (in addition to several of the authors, these include Kristen Bonebrake, Adam Kozlowski, Ryan Monello, Mark Isley, and Megan Swan).
+Members of the NPS Long Term Data Management Governance Board provided critical guidance and insight (in addition to several of the authors, these include Kristen Bonebrake, Adam Kozlowski, Ryan Monello, Mark Isley, and Megan Swan).
 Justin Mills (currently at U.S. Fish and Wildlife Service) and Derrick Dardano helped with navigating API and Active Directory interfaces, Marsha Leavitt made and explained numerous updates to DataStore.
 Dan Gussett, Kate Miller, and Pete Budde facilitated software availability, and Meg White supported and endorsed the project.
 We are particularly indebted to our strong user base and their very helpful feedback including Alison Loar, Christina Appleby, Kirk Sherrill, Lisa Nelson and Tom Phillipi.
 Numerous Student Conservation Association interns made contributions to the code base including Sarah Kelso, James Brown, and Amy Sherman.
 Alissa Graff (currently at the Internal Revenue Service) provided important input on early versions of NPSutils.

 # References